 - Deadline to submit student appointments: May 13, 2022

 - Undergraduate Research placements: May 1 to August 31, 2022 (Summer Term only)

 - Transfer of award funds: September/October

-In January, the Centre for Student Involvement and Careers will announce the number of awards allocated to each Faculty/School.
-Please contact your 2021 Faculty/School/Department Coordinator to find out how many awards are available to your Faculty/School for the summer term.
+In November 2021, the Centre for Student Involvement and Careers announced the number of awards allocated to each Faculty/School.
+Please contact your 2022 Faculty/School/Department Coordinator to find out how many awards are available to your Faculty/School for the summer term.

 Please find hyperlinks to important reference tools and required documents below:

 - Work Learn International Undergraduate Research Awards Information Sheet for Faculty/School/Department Coordinators 22-23